lorenalozanocb/lorenalozanocb/README.md

 # 👩‍💼 Lorena Lozano - Digital Marketing Strategist | Technology | Strategic Leadership

-Welcome to the GitHub repository of **Lorena Lozano**, a dynamic bilingual marketer leader with a proven track record in digital marketing strategic, and innovation in both startup and corporate environments.
+Welcome to the GitHub repository of Lorena Lozano — a dynamic bilingual marketer with a proven track record in digital strategy and innovation across both startup and corporate environments.

 ## 🚀 About Me